On average, today’s business to business (B2B) buyers are under 35 – in other words, they are Millennials who have grown up with the internet.

 Supporting your sales team

 B2B ecommerce certainly doesn’t herald the end of the sales representative, but it will change his or her role.
 With many of the administrative activities now managed within an integrated ecommerce system, your sales team can focus on adding value through their expert product knowledge.
-With tools such as mSeller they can mediate the sales process face-to-face and online, synchronising orders, pricing, products, stock and order status in real time.
+With tools such as mSeller they can mediate the sales process face-to-face and online, synchronizing orders, pricing, products, stock and order status in real time.

 The information you can capture throughout the online buying process is very valuable to your business.
-A better understanding of your customers and their behaviour will help you to anticipate and meet their needs, improving your products and services and increasing sales and profits.
+A better understanding of your customers and their behavior will help you to anticipate and meet their needs, improving your products and services and increasing sales and profits.